-The Certified Usability Tester Foundational Level (CTFL)*-UT is a new foundation level software tester certification that has been created by the German Testing Board (GTB).
+The Certified Usability Tester Foundational Level (CTFL)-UT is a new foundation level software tester certification.
 Usability testing refers to evaluating software by testing it with representative users.
 Typically users will attempt to complete typical tasks while observers watch, listen and takes notes.
 The goal is to identify any usability problems, collect data and determine the users’s satisfaction with the product.

 The Foundation Level qualification is aimed at anyone involved in software testing who wishes to broaden their knowledge of usability testing or anyone who wishes to start a specialist career in usability testing.
 The qualification is also aimed at anyone involved in usability engineering who wishes to understand usability testing.